hasandudu/tacogem/README.md

-# tacogem
-Turkish Agricultural CGE Model - Regional & Static (TACoGEM-RS)
+# Turkish Agricultural CGE Model - Regional & Static (TACoGEM-RS)

 This model & the underlying Social Accounting Matrix (SAM) is developed during the PhD of Hasan Dudu between 2009-2013.
 It is made open source under MIT licence on 2017.
 This version of the model is used for the publication
 Dudu, H., Cakmak E.H., 2017.
 Climate Change and Agriculture: An Integrated Approach to Evaluate Economy-wide Effects for Turkey.
 Climate and Development, doi:10.1080/17565529.2017.1372259.